hugomflavio/actel/cran-comments.md

 * Fixed errors found on some CRAN checks (namely macOS-oldrel and windows-oldrel)

 * Timestamp notes found on most environments below are apparently related to the fact that http://worldclockapi.com/ is currently down.

-* The missing package for Mac OS builds is non-essential for actel and failsafes are in place to prevent function failure in its absense.
+* The missing package note for MacOS in R 3.6.3 corresponds to a non-essential package for actel and failsafes are in place to prevent function failure in its absense.

 * On some of the CRAN checks run for actel 1.1.0, a note is issued regarding svglite being an unused dependency.
 While actel does not require svglite